What Is the Endocannabinoid System?

 These important functions don’t even scratch the surface of the influence our CB receptors exhibit.
 When the receptors pick up on something that may tip the harmonious balance within the network, they send a signal out to the system.

 Neural tissues on the receptor transmit an axon across a synapse that reaches the mind.
 Based on the brain’s interpretation, the body will draw on fat tissues to create endocannabinoids.
 Depending on the endocannabinoid produced, these endogenous cannabinoids interact with metabolic enzymes.
 This interaction causes the unsavory symptoms we experience to subside.
-Thus, we have balance within the system.
+Thus, we have a balance within the system.

 Types of the Body’s Natural Endocannabinoids